 - Using the built in FTL support in XSplit.

-- Using the build in broadcasting function on Xbox One.
+- Using the built in broadcasting function on Xbox One.

 - FTL can be very sensitive to jitter in your connection.
 If you’re experiencing stuttery video, try dropping your bitrate or resolution to see if it stabilizes.